duglin/helloworld/README.md

 the demo, providing commentary, or you can do it all manually.

 Which ever way you run the demo, I'd run `./pods` in another window so you can see the Knative Services and Pods as they come-n-go.

-Also, these scripts are tested on Ubuntu, I haven't tried them on MacOS yet so don't be surprised if things don't work there yet.
-PR are welcome though.
+Make sure you run `$(ibmcloud ks cluster-config --export CLUSTER_NAME)` in that other window too.

 ### Using the `demo` script